-- To pay for a new firm website to stimulate lead generation
+- Pay for a new firm website to stimulate lead generation

-- To buy in staff ahead of when you need them
+- Buy in staff ahead of when you need them

-- To pay an external supplier to do something that you do now to release your time; for instance, doing social media for your firm
+- Pay an external supplier to do something that you do now to release your time; for instance, doing social media for your firm

-- To pay for a new office when you grow out of your current office space or decide to stop working from home
+- Pay for a new office when you grow out of your current office space or decide to stop working from home

-- To invest in new technology for the firm
+- Invest in new technology for the firm

 Whether it is getting to grips with a new online accounting system or learning different skills, growing your practice will involve staff learning new skills.
 Sometimes firms don’t realise this, or there isn’t enough support given to the staff to implement and embed their skills.
 If staff are not given the time and resources to learn and utilise the skills needed to grow the practice, then it can cause large levels of anxiety and tension.
 These are common scenarios where this happens: